znsio/specmatic-documentation/download/latest.md

 Release {{ site.latest_release }}
 =================================

-Date: 9th June 2021
+Date: 10th June 2021

 What's new:
-- Added the ability to specify the specmatic.json configuration file path
+- Added support for OpenAPI
+- Contracts referred to for generating values now get run only once across all contracts in specmatic.json, so for example if several contracts refer to auth.spec, it will execute auth.spec just once.

 Standalone jar - [specmatic.jar](https://github.com/znsio/specmatic/releases/download/{{ site.latest_release }}/specmatic.jar)